stottle-uk/platform/libs/ngx-auth0-wrapper-ngrx/README.md

 Import the `NgxAuth0WrapperNgrxModule` in your root module and provide the options.
 The `AuthOptions` could go into your environment.\*.ts files.

-The `options` and `logoutOptions` use the modals from the Auth0-js library.
+The `options` and `logoutOptions` use the interfaces from the Auth0-js library.

 ```javascript
 import { NgxAuth0WrapperNgrxModule } from 'stottle-platform/ngx-auth0-wrapper-ngrx';